Chau-Ngoc/dish_tray_monitoring/README.md

 ## Track the dishes and trays in videos

+I have provided a sample video for you to play with in the `data/` directory.
 To track objects in an input video:

 1. Ensure you have a trained model inside the `model/` directory or use a pre-trained YOLO model.